 When someone calls 911, we are ready to assist 24 hours a day - every day.
 Some HazMat releases may pose an emergency threat and may be beyond the scope of the local fire department.
 In such cases, technical assistance is provided by the HazMat team through one of the four response units.

 For larger-scale emergencies, all four response units are dispatched and converge on the scene to make technical recommendations to the incident commander.
 The team is ready to assist with tasks like product identification, risk assessment, plugging/patching and decontamination.
 For long-term incidents, off-duty personnel may be called back to work during planned operational periods.

 Response assets of the Snohomish County Haz- Mat Response Team have been greatly improved over the past several years.
 Currently, the team operates four technical response units located strategically in Snohomish County.
-The response units are:

 The team has assembled a vast array of technical equipment that provides the ability to detect and/or identify chemical, biological, radio-logical, and explosive materials.
 Various levels of chemical protective clothing and equipment needed to enter dangerous atmospheres are contained on each of the response units.

 Technicians are capable of performing hazard risk assessments to include estimating release rates and downwind threats to populations using current weather data and plume dispersion modeling technologies.